-Essential Propositions of relational justice theory
+Essential Propositions of Relational Justice Theory

-- The starting logical point of the relational justice theory is relational and individualistic population concentrations and their needs. - The ideal types highlight that two populations have profound differences in their needs and demands. - In real populations, people in the west and non-West share much more similarities than differences.
-However, the differences still exists to different extents under different settings. - "Economic man" model describes the human population better for individualistic population than relational population. - In the ideal type, the focal concern of the relationism population is RELATIONS, while individualism population is self-interests.
+The starting logical point of the relational justice theory is relational and individualistic population concentrations and their needs.
+The ideal types highlight that two populations have profound differences in their needs and demands.
+However, in real populations, people in the west and non-West share much more similarities than differences.
+However, the differences still exist to different extents under different settings.
+"Economic man" model describes the human population better for individualistic population than relational population.

-• Relational and individualistic population concentration interact with relational and individualistic cultures produce and reinforce different demands for criminal justice systems and operations.

-• Relational population and culture prefers relational justice; individualism population and culture prefer individualistic justice.
+In the ideal type, the focal concern of the relationism population is relations, while individualist population is self-interests.
+Relational and individualistic population concentration interact with relational and individualistic cultures produce and reinforce different demands for criminal justice systems and operations.
+Relational population and culture prefer relational justice; individualism population and culture prefer individualistic justice.